TABLE OF CONTENTS

-You might have already heard something about marijuana topicals, but you probably don't know the benefits and effect that it has on the skin.
-Yes, it helps with the treatment of sports injuries, burns, arthritis, muscle pain and therapeutic massages.
+You might have already heard something about marijuana topicals, but you may not know the benefits and effect that it has on the skin.
+It helps with the treatment of sports injuries, burns, arthritis, muscle pain and therapeutic massages.
 And these conditions that it benefits do not even scratch the surface.
-Marijuana topicals are not psychoactive, but they are quite versatile.
+Cannabis topicals are not psychoactive, but they are quite versatile.
 They have enough cannabinoids that you can take advantage of.

 Treatment for Skin Irritations

 If you got a scratch, bug bite or other skin irritations or abrasions you can apply cannabis topical to them.
 The salves and creams are the most ideal for the very reason that it provides localized pain relief and it also reduces any swelling that you may have.

 Look for cannabis topicals that have strong antibacterial properties, but you should be careful how you apply it because not every one of these products are safe for all skin types.
 Make sure that you pay attention closely to the list of ingredients used to make the product.
 Some additives will make the skin irritation worse.

 The good thing is that marijuana topicals do not go into the bloodstream, but act as a peripheral substance to treat the condition locally.
 For this reason, the user will have no psychoactive effect.
 So, you will be able to safely apply them as much as you want on the skin without having to be concerned about any THC effect.
 New cannabis product creation is moving people away from the norm that it can only be consumed by smoking from a joint or bong.
 This is an indication that the way people consume weed these days is changing to be more inclusive, safe and less psychoactive.
 Perceptions are changing as a result.